The Holy Place

-The tabernacle consisted of two divisions to which a graduated scale of holiness is attached: "The veil shall separate unto you between the holy place and the most holy" (Exodus 26:33 ).
+The Holy Place was one of the sacred rooms within the tabernacle.
+The tabernacle consisted of two divisions to which a graduated scale of holiness is attached: "The veil shall separate unto you between the holy place and the holy of holies (Exodus 26:33).
 This distinction was never abrogated.
 In the Epistle to the Hebrews these divisions are called the "first" and "second" tabernacles (Hebrews 9:6 f).

 The term "holy place" is not indeed confined to the outer chamber of the sanctuary; in Leviticus 6:16 , it is applied to "the court of the tent of meeting."
 But the other is its technical use.
 In Solomon's temple we have a different usage.
 The word hēkhāl , "temple," is not at first applied, as after, to the whole building, but is the designation specifically of the holy place, in distinction from the debhı̄r , or "oracle" (compare 1 Kings 6:3 , 1 Kings 6:5 , 1 Kings 6:16 , 1 Kings 6:17 , 1 Kings 6:33 , etc.; so in Ezekiel 41:1 , Ezekiel 41:2 , Ezekiel 41:4 , etc.).
 The wider usage is later (compare 2 Kings 11:10 , 2 Kings 11:11 , 2 Kings 11:13 , etc.).

 The size of the holy place differed at different times.
-The holy place of the tabernacle was 20 cubits long by 10 broad and 10 high (30 10 15 10 15 ft.); that of Solomon's temple was twice this in length and breadth - 40 by 20 cubits; but it is contended by many (Bähr, etc.) that in height it was the full internal height of the building - 30 cubits; the Herodian temple has the same dimensions of length and breadth, but Josephus and Middōth give largely increased, though differing, numbers for the height (see TEMPLE , HEROD 'S).
+The holy place of the tabernacle was 20 cubits long by 10 broad and 10 high (30 10 15 10 15 ft.); that of Solomon's temple was twice this in length and breadth - 40 by 20 cubits; but it is contended by many (Bähr, etc.) that in height it was the full internal height of the building - 30 cubits; the Herodian temple has the same dimensions of length and breadth, but Josephus and Middōth give largely increased, though differing, numbers for the height.

 The contents of the holy place were from the beginning ordered to be these (Exodus 25:23 ; Exodus 30:1-10 ): the altar of incense, a golden candlestick (in Solomon's temple increased to ten, 1 Kings 7:49 ), and a table of showbread (likewise increased to ten, 2 Chronicles 4:8 ).
-For the construction, position, history and uses of these objects, see TABERNACLE ; TEMPLE , and articles under the several headings.
+For the construction, position, history and uses of these objects and articles under the several headings.
 This, as shown by Josephus and by the sculptures on the Arch of Titus, continued to be the furniture of the holy place till the end.